othorel/minishell/README.md

   <img src="https://github.com/othorel/minishell/blob/main/img/minishell.png" />
 </p>

-Welcome to **FDF**, a 42 project where you create a 3D wireframe viewer for 3D landscapes based on 2D maps.
-The project involves graphics programming, coordinate transformation, and rendering.
+Welcome to **Minishell**, a project at 42 that explores system programming and shell implementation.
+In this project, you will build a minimal Unix shell that can execute commands, handle input and output redirection, manage built-in commands, and implement job control features like foreground and background processes.
+This project focuses on process management, file I/O redirection, signal handling, and memory management.

 ---